FIATA/eFBL/docs/JOIN-PROCESS.md

    - Confirm with your current TMS or software vendor whether they support FIATA’s Paperless FBL Service.
    - Alternatively, refer to the [official list of connected providers](https://fiata.org/digital-bill-of-lading/) or contact FIATA support.

-2. **Request Access via Your Provider**
-   - If your provider is integrated, they will trigger the onboarding request on your behalf via the FIATA onboarding API.
-   - You do **not** need to contact FIATA directly or manage any credentials yourself at this stage.

-3. **Wait for FIATA Validation**
+2. **Wait for FIATA Validation**
    - FIATA will verify your company details (e.g., active membership and legal status) before activating your eFBL account.
    - Once validated, you will be issued a **unique digital signature certificate** linked to your company, enabling you to issue authenticated digital FBLs.

+3. **Enter your credentials into your TMS**
+   - The provided credentials are to be entered in a configuration page depending on the TMS you use

 4. **Start Issuing eFBLs**
    - Once activated, your software provider will allow you to create, sign, and share eFBLs directly within their platform.
    - Your company name will also appear in the public [Registry of Trusted Issuers](https://fiata.org/digital-bill-of-lading/).

----

 #### 🛠️ Technical Notes

 Your provider handles all API communication, authentication, and secure key storage.
 You do **not** need to manage API tokens, sign certificates, or implement any cryptographic protocol.

 > If your provider is not yet integrated, you may want to contact them to express interest or consider using a FIATA-verified platform.

+---

 ### 🛠️ Path 2: Integrate the FIATA eFBL API into Your Own System